The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The third point relates specifically to the settlements legislation.
 HMRC will consider that the lack of commerciality of a waiver is an indication that there is an element of ‘bounty’ which is a sufficient characteristic indicative of a settlement.

-The settlement provisions are of particular relevance to dividend waivers.
 When planning dividend waivers you should always consider the application of the settlements legislation.
-Where the rules apply, dividend income of another individual becomes income of the shareholder waiving his right to dividends.
+Where the rules apply, dividend income of another individual becomes income of the shareholder waiving their right to dividends.
 This will usually return dividend income to what it would have been had the waiver not been in place, though this is not necessarily the case.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.